sumup/sumup-android-tap-to-pay/README.md

 1. Using the OAuth2 [flow](https://developer.sumup.com/online-payments/introduction/authorization#o-auth-2-0).
 The consumer app can implement the OAuth2 flow to get the access token and provide it to the SDK.
 The SDK provides the `AuthTokenProvider` interface that should be implemented by the consumer app.
 The implementation of the `getAccessToken` method should return the access token.
 This way is preferable and recommended because it provides a more secure way to authenticate the user.

 2. Using API key.
-This is possible to generate the API keys in the SumUp Dashboard for [Live environment](https://developer.sumup.com/online-payments/introduction/authorization#api-keys) and provide them to the SDK.
+It is possible to generate an API key in the SumUp Dashboard for [Live environment](https://developer.sumup.com/online-payments/introduction/authorization#api-keys) and provide it to the SDK.
-> [!CAUTION]
-> Currently, the SDK works only in the Staging environment.
-SumUp provides the API key for the Staging environment for testing purposes.

-> [!IMPORTANT]
+> ⚠️ **Important:**
 > The API keys should be stored securely and should not be hardcoded in the app.
-The API keys should be stored in the secure storage and should be provided to the SDK when needed.
-Do not share your secret API keys in publicly accessible places such as GitHub repositories, client-side code, etc.
+> The API keys should be stored in the secure storage and should be provided to the SDK when needed.
+> Do not share your secret API keys in publicly accessible places such as GitHub repositories, client-side code, etc.

 ### API

-The `TapToPay` interface provides methods to interact with the Tap to Pay feature.
-To receive the implementation of the `TapToPay` interface, call:
+The `TapToPay` interface provides methods to interact with the SDK.
+To get an implementation of the `TapToPay` interface, call:

 ```kotlin
 val tapToPay = TapToPayApiProvider.provide(applicationContext)